Approximately 95% of all victims of violence — whether women or men — experience violence from a male perpetrator.

 Experiences of violence are also different for male and female victims — men experience violence mostly from other men in public spaces, and women experience violence mostly from men they know (usually a current or ex-partner) in private contexts.
 Women are more likely than men to be afraid of, hospitalised by, or killed by an intimate partner.

 To prevent violence against women, our understandings must account for these ‘gendered’ patterns.

 Gender inequality is when unequal value is afforded to men and women and there’s an unequal distribution of power, resources and opportunity between them.

 It has historical roots in laws or policies formally constraining the rights and opportunities of women.
 It is maintained through more informal ways.
 These include:

 social norms such as the belief that women are best suited to care for children

 practices such as differences in childrearing practices for boys and girls

 structures such as pay differences between men and women.

-men’s control of decision-making, and limits to women’s independence in public life and relationships
+Driver 2: Men’s control of decision-making and limits to women’s independence in public and private life

 Men in focus: unpacking masculinities and engaging men in the prevention of violence against women is an extensive evidence review about links between dominant forms of masculinity and violence against women.